The FITT principle

 Time

-The T refers to ‘time’ which represents the number of minutes your client is training for within a given time period.
+The T refers to ‘time’.
+This refers to the number of minutes your client is training for within a given time period.
 This could be the number of minutes within a training session or across the week.
-We can increase the number of minutes they exercise to progress our clients or we can reduce the number of minutes to regress them.

 Type

-The second T refers to ‘type’.
-This is another way we can take advantage of the law of adaptability.
 If we subject our client’s bodies to a ‘stress’ they are not accustomed to then their body will try to adapt to it in whatever way it sees fit.
 This is where variety is key:

 • different equipment